alban12/Puissance4/README.md

-# Puissance4 (French word for Connect 4 😉)
+# Puissance4
-AI Solver for the connect 4
+AI Solver for the connect 4 (Puissance 4 is the french word for Connect 4 😉) with an implementation of the game